stronnag/mwptools/docs/manual/docs/mwp-windows-msys.md

 	PS C:\Users\win11> gsettings set org.stronnag.mwp smartport-fuel-unit 'mAh'
     ```

 You may also the graphical [mwpset](mwpset.md) application to maintain settings.
+This is part of mwp.

 ## Other